 Minimum No. of Credits Required30

-Class ScheduleStudents are expected to attend classes in the weekday daytimes or evenings and Saturdays, occasionally on Sundays.
-The courses (including the core courses) of the programme may be scheduled in weekday daytime session for the academic year 2018/2019.
+Class ScheduleStudents are expected to attend classes in the weekday daytimes (occasionally, at evenings, on Saturdays or Sundays).
+The courses (including the core courses) of the programme may be scheduled in weekday daytime session for the academic year 2020/2021.